skttl/konstrukt-documentation/actions/action-visibility.md

 }
 ````

-The `IsVisible` method is passed a `KonstruktActionVisibilityContext` which contains an `ActionType` attribute defining the type of action that triggered this action handler to run as well as a `UserGroups` collection to allow you to manage visibility based on user permissions.
-You should use the information present in the `KonstruktActionVisibilityContext` object to decide whether the action should display, returning `true` if it should, or `false` if it should not.
+The `IsVisible` method is passed a `KonstruktActionVisibilityContext` which you should use to decide whether the action should display, returning `true` if it should, or `false` if it should not.
+See [Action visibility context](#action-visibility-context) bellow for more info.

 ## Overriding an actions visibility

-By default actions will be hidden unless they have a default visibility set on the action definition.
-You can also explicitly set an actions visibility as part of the `AddAction` API.
+Overriding an actions visibility is controlled via the [collections](../collections/overview.md) configuration.

 #### **AddAction&lt;TMenuActionType&gt;(Lambda actionConfig = null) : KonstruktCollectionConfigBuilder&lt;TEntityType&gt;**